EPprivate/private_repo/README.md

 ### Inspecting errors in the editor

-Errors in the editor are represented:
+Errors in the editor are highlighted:

-- With red/green wavy lines
+- As red/green wavy lines

   ![errors as wavy lines](https://github.com/EPprivate/private_repo/blob/main/images/errors%20as%20wavy%20lines.png?raw=true)

 - As stripes on the scrollbar

   ![stripes on a scroll bar](https://github.com/EPprivate/private_repo/blob/main/images/stripes%20on%20a%20scroll%20bar.png?raw=true)

+   > **Note:**
+   > Typos are not shown on the scrollbar.

+To get information about the error, hover the mouse over the wavy line/stipe on the scrollbar.
+A popup with details appears, allowing you to [fix](don't forget the hyperlink) the mistake, or perform other actions.

 ### Inspecting errors in the Problems tool window